Elrabu/fetch.ai_digital_auto/README.md

 2. select API Keys
 3. click + New API Key
 4. name it smartwiper-bridge
-5. copy the generated key
+5. save API key so that you can access it later (e.g. in a txt file)

 ## SmartWiperBridge Setup